learning-zone/css-basics/notes/css.md

 ---

-#### What are the different ways to visually hide content (and make it available only for screen readers)?
+#### Q. What are the different ways to visually hide content (and make it available only for screen readers)?

 These techniques are related to accessibility (a11y).